numynox/talasius/content/info/activities/brescia/index.en.md

 summary: "Explore Brescia's Roman ruins, medieval castles, and museums, and enjoy its local culture and cuisine."
 ---

-Brescia is often overlooked, sitting between Milan and Venice, but the Lioness of Italy is a lovely city with a lot to offer.
+Brescia is often overlooked, as it sits between Milan and Venice, but the Lioness of Italy is a lovely city with a lot to offer.
 Here is a small guide to our favorite places.

 ## Roman Brescia
 A good place to start is the [**Via dei Musei**](https://www.bresciamusei.com/en/museums-and-venues/brixia-roman-archaeological-area/), where you can find the **Capitolium**, the **Roman Theatre** and the **Santa Giulia Museum**.
 These sites brought the UNESCO World Heritage acknowledgement to the city and give you a sense of the city's ancient history, which was called _Brixia_ back then.
-A visit to the Roman ruins is definitely worth seeing.
+A visit to the Roman ruins is definitely worth considering.

 ![Capitolium](img/brescia/capitolium.jpg)